 - Impact on America’s Vulnerable Children

-- Impact on Medicaid – The 80 Million
+- Impact on Medicaid, from The 80 Million

-- Analysis of Federal Medicaid Spending Reductions Across States (KFF)
+- Analysis of Federal Medicaid Spending Reductions Across States, from the Kaiser Family Foundation

-- Trump Administration Sued Over SNAP Changes – Newsweek
+- Trump Administration Sued Over SNAP Changes, from Newsweek

-- What States Will Pay for SNAP – Newsweek
+- What States Will Pay for SNAP, from Newsweek

-- Budget Rules & Statutory PAYGO (Child Welfare Wonk)
+- Budget Rules & Statutory PAYGO, from the Child Welfare Wonk

-- Local Cost of Federal Cuts Analysis – National Association of Counties
+- Local Cost of Federal Cuts Analysis, from the National Association of Counties

-- New Reality in Public Benefits: More with Less – APHSA, SteadyIQ
+- New Reality in Public Benefits: More With Less, from the American Public Human Services Association (APHSA) and SteadyIQ

-With implementation deadlines looming, now is the time to prepare.
-That doesn’t just mean interpreting policy—it means reimagining how we deliver services.
+Now is the time to prepare—implementation deadlines are looming.
+That doesn’t just mean interpreting policy; it means reimagining how we as agency workers serve our clients.

 - Public-private partnerships